Protect Your Investment: Prosthetic Care Essentials

 - STP models may be harder to secure while swimming

-- Adhesive may not hold in water—use a harness
+- Adhesive may not hold in water — use a harness instead

 - Salt water is also safe but rinse afterward